 Substance Abuse: Descriptive scenes depicting the use of illegal substances, and the abuse of prescription drugs or alcohol, and other intoxicating substances.

 Gory Scenes: Graphic images of bloodletting and/or tissue damage.
 Includes horror or war representations.
 Degree, frequency, and intensity will also be a major factor in the classification decision.

 Explicit Sexual Content: Sexual acts, shown in full, clear, unequivocal and realistic detail.

 Brutal Violence: Visually explicit portrayals of violence, which may be characterized by extreme brutality, extreme bloodletting and/or extreme tissue damage.
 May include images of torture, horror, or war.

 Sexual Violence: The degradation of an individual in a sexual manner.
 May contain images of non-consensual acts with the intent to inflict harm, for example, simulated rape, and/or the use of threats to force compliance in sexual activity.

 Subtitled: Translation or transcription of the dialogue of a movie printed at the bottom of the screen.

-Tobacco Use: Actual use of any tobacco products.
+Tobacco Use: Actual use or prominent appearance of any tobacco products.